rust-lang/rust/doc/tutorial-borrowed-ptr.md

 fn get_x(p: &r/Point) -> &r/float { &p.x }
 ~~~

-Here, the function `get_x()` returns a pointer into the structure it was
+Here, the function `get_x()` returns a pointer into the structure it
-given.
-The type of the parameter (`&r/Point`) and return type (`&r/float`) both
+was given.
+The type of the parameter (`&r/Point`) and return type
-make use of a new syntactic form that we have not seen so far.
-Here the identifier `r`
+(`&r/float`) both use a new syntactic form that we have not seen so
-serves as an explicit name for the lifetime of the pointer.
-So in effect
+far.
+Here the identifier `r` names the lifetime of the pointer
-this function is declaring that it takes in a pointer with lifetime `r` and returns
+explicitly.
+So in effect, this function declares that it takes a
-a pointer with that same lifetime.
+pointer with lifetime `r` and returns a pointer with that same
+lifetime.

 In general, it is only possible to return borrowed pointers if they
-are derived from a borrowed pointer which was given as input to the
+are derived from a parameter to the procedure.
+In that case, the
-procedure.
-In that case, they will always have the same lifetime as
+pointer result will always have the same lifetime as one of the
-one of the parameters; named lifetimes are used to indicate which
+parameters; named lifetimes indicate which parameter that
-parameter that is.
+is.

-In the examples before, function parameter types did not include a
+In the previous examples, function parameter types did not include a
 lifetime name.
-In this case, the compiler simply creates a new,
+In those examples, the compiler simply creates a fresh
-anonymous name, meaning that the parameter is assumed to have a
+name for the lifetime automatically: that is, the lifetime name is
-distinct lifetime from all other parameters.
+guaranteed to refer to a distinct lifetime from the lifetimes of all
+other parameters.

 Named lifetimes that appear in function signatures are conceptually
 the same as the other lifetimes we've seen before, but they are a bit